pimcore/studio-backend-bundle/doc/05_Additional_Custom_Attributes.md

 ### List of custom attributes

-- `icon` - The custom icon that should be displayed in the tree
+- `icon` - The custom icon that should be displayed in the tree.
-- `tooltip`- The custom HTML tooltip to be displayed in the tree
+- `tooltip`- The custom HTML tooltip to be displayed in the tree.
-- `additionalIcons` - Array of additional icons that should be displayed in the tree
+- `additionalIcons` - Array of additional icons that should be displayed in the tree.
-- `key` - The key that should be displayed in the tree
+- `key` - The key that should be displayed in the tree.
-- `additionalCssClasses` - Additional CSS classes that should be added to the tree element
+- `additionalCssClasses` - Additional CSS classes that should be added to the tree element.

 ### List of available events
 - `pre_response.asset`